Star Trek: Short Treks trailer beams in for 'Runaway' beginnings

 CBS All Access has unveiled the trailer for next week's Star Trek: Short Treks episode, Runaway.
-Short Treks is a series of short films all based in the Star Trek universe.
-The shorts are directly related to Star Trek: Discovery, and will continue at a clip of one-per-month ahead of Discovery's expected premiere.
+Short Treks is a series of short films based in the Star Trek universe.
+The shorts are directly related to Star Trek: Discovery, and will continue at a clip of one per month ahead of Discovery's expected January season 2 premiere.
 (Disclosure: CBS is CNET's parent company).

+While each of the shorts take place at different moments in time in relation to the first season of Discovery, all will air exclusively on CBS All Access.

-Here's the schedule of the upcoming episodes along with the official descriptions:
+Here's the schedule of the upcoming episodes along with the official descriptions and the series trailer below:

 Runaway, Thursday, Oct.
-4: Onboard the U.S.S.
-Discovery, Ensign Tilly (Mary Wiseman) encounters an unexpected visitor in need of help.
+4: On board the USS Discovery, Ensign Tilly encounters an unexpected visitor in need of help.
 However, this unlikely pair may have more in common than meets the eye.

 Calypso, Thursday, Nov.
 8: After waking up in an unfamiliar sickbay, Craft (Aldis Hodge) finds himself on board a deserted ship, and his only companion and hope for survival is an AI computer interface.